-Welcome to BIIA – One of the Largest Information Resource for Business Information and Credit Information Professionals
+Welcome to BIIA – One of the Largest Information Resources for Business Information and Credit Information Professionals

 The Business Information Industry Association (BIIA) is a trade association for providers of a wide range of business information services which help other businesses manage growth and reduce risk.